SethSmigelski/under-the-weather/README.md

 For the manual `<div>` method, it is strongly recommended to use Decimal Degrees.
 While the front-end script has a fallback to parse other formats, some characters (like the `"` symbol in DMS) can break the HTML structure and lead to incorrect coordinates.
 The block editor's converter is the most reliable way to handle alternate formats.

 If you're unsure what coordinates to use, the **Coordinate Finder** tool is the best way to retrieve accurate coordinates in the correct format.

+### Where do the weather alerts come from?

+The alerts are provided directly by the OpenWeather API, which sources them from official meteorological agencies in each country.
+This ensures the information is timely and authoritative.

 ### What does the "Enable Rate Limiting" setting do?